wishiknew/assembly_backend/README.md

 I am writing the solution in just node.
 That is right.
 With no frameworks like express.
 Becuase for this project that might not be necessary.

 A simple test ui is laid out in the home page.
+You will see a form where you can make requests directly.

 this will make requests to the api.